Early stopping and polynomial smoothing in regression with reproducing kernels: Data-driven early stopping rule and minimum discrepancy principle

-First of all, it is worth noting that the risk of the estimator $f^{t^*}$ is proved to be \textit{optimal} for gradient descent and kernel ridge regression no matter the kernel we use (see Appendix \ref{finite_rank_appendix} for the proof), so it remains to focus on the remainder term on the right-hand side in Ineq. (\ref{general_res}).
-Theorem \ref{th:1} applies to any reproducing kernel, but one remarks that for infinite-rank kernels, $r = n$, and we achieve only the rate $\mathcal{O}(1/\sqrt{n})$.
-This rate is suboptimal since, for instance, RKHS with polynomial eigenvalue decay kernels (will be considered in the next subsection) has the minimax-optimal rate for the risk error of the order $\mathcal{O}(n^{-\frac{\beta}{\beta + 1}})$, with $\beta > 1$.
+\end{proof} First of all, it is worth noting that the risk of the estimator $f^{t^*}$ is proved to be \textit{optimal} for gradient descent and kernel ridge regression no matter the kernel we use (see Appendix \ref{finite_rank_appendix} for the proof), so it remains to focus on the remainder term on the right-hand side in Ineq. (\ref{general_res}).
+Theorem \ref{th:1} applies to any reproducing kernel, but one remarks that for infinite-rank kernels, $r = n$, and we achieve only the rate $\mathcal{O}\left(1/\sqrt{n}\right)$.
+This rate is suboptimal since, for instance, RKHS with polynomial eigenvalue decay kernels (will be considered in the next subsection) has the minimax-optimal rate for the risk error of the order $\mathcal{O}\left(n^{-\frac{\beta}{\beta + 1}}\right)$, with $\beta > 1$.
 Therefore, the oracle-type inequality (\ref{general_res}) could be useful only for finite-rank kernels due to the fast $\mathcal{O}(\sqrt{r}/n)$ rate of the remainder term.

-Notice that, in order to make artificially the term $\mathcal{O}(\frac{\sqrt{r}}{n})$ a remainder one (even for cases corresponding to infinite-rank kernels), \cite{blanchard2016optimal, blanchard2018early} introduced in the definitions of their stopping rules a restriction on the "starting time" $t_{0}$.
+Notice that, in order to make artificially the term $\mathcal{O}(\sqrt{r} / n)$ a remainder one (even for cases corresponding to infinite-rank kernels), \cite{blanchard2018optimal, blanchard2018early} introduced in the definitions of their stopping rules a restriction on the "starting time" $t_{0}$.
 However, in the mentioned work, this restriction incurred the price of possibility to miss the designed time $\tau$.
-For instance, in \cite{blanchard2016optimal}, the authors took $t_0$ as the first time at which the variance becomes of the order $\frac{\sqrt{r}\sigma^2}{n} (\sqrt{D} \delta^2$ in their notations).
-Besides that, \cite{blanchard2018early} developed an additional procedure based on standard model selection criteria such as AIC-criterion for the spectral cut-off estimator to recover the "missing" stopping rule and to achieve optimality over Sobolev-type ellipsoids.
+Besides that, \cite{blanchard2018early} developed an additional procedure based on standard model selection criteria such as AIC-criterion for the spectral cut-off estimator to recover the "missing" stopping rule and achieve optimality over Sobolev-type ellipsoids.
 In our work, we removed such a strong assumption.

 As a corollary of Theorem \ref{th:1}, one can prove that $f^{\tau}$ provides a minimax estimator of $f^*$ over the ball of radius $R$. \begin{corollary} Under Assumptions \ref{a1}, \ref{a2}, \ref{additional_assumption_gd_krr}, if a kernel has finite rank $r$, then